 - 1 tablespoon whole milk

-- In large bowl, place flour and sliced cold butter.
-Cut butter into flour with a fork or pastry cutter until fully incorporated and it resembles lumpy flour.
+- In a large bowl, place the flour and cold butter slices.
+Cut the butter into the flour with a fork, pastry blender, or pastry cutter until fully incorporated and it resembles lumpy flour.
 Place this bowl in the refrigerator for 10 minutes.2.25 cups self-rising flour, 1/2 cup unsalted butter

-- After 10 minutes have passed, stir sugar and chocolate chips into flour mixture until well blended.
-Add milk and stir just until moistened (can add ¼ cup more milk if need be).1 cup whole milk, 1 cup semi-sweet chocolate chips, 1/2 cup sugar
+- After 10 minutes have passed, stir the sugar and chocolate chips into the flour mixture until well blended.
+Add milk and stir just until moistened (can add 1/4 cup more milk if need be).1 cup whole milk, 1 cup semi-sweet chocolate chips, 1/2 cup sugar

-- Turn dough out onto lightly floured surface.
-Dip palms of hands in flour and pat out into a rectangular shape.
+- Turn dough out onto a lightly floured surface.
+Dip your palms in flour and pat the dough out into a rectangular shape.
 Gently fold the right side over onto the middle of the rectangle.
-Fold left side over on top of folded right side - like you are folding a piece of paper to put into an envelope.
+Fold the left side over on top of the folded right side, like you are folding a piece of paper to put into an envelope.

 - Pat this out again into a rectangle and repeat folding process once more.

-- Dip juice glass or biscuit cutter into flour and cut out biscuits.
-Place biscuits on lightly greased pans with their sides touching.
-Bake at 450 for 14-16 minutes, or until lightly golden on top.
+- Dip a juice glass or biscuit cutter into flour and cut out the biscuits.
+Place biscuits in a lightly greased cake pan with their sides touching.
+Bake at 450 for 14-16 minutes or until lightly golden brown on top.

-- Stir together confectioner's sugar, vanilla, and milk until smooth.
+- Stir together the confectioner's sugar, vanilla, and milk until smooth.
 Brush over top of biscuits.
-Allow to sit for a few minutes before serving.1 cup confectioner's sugar, 1 teaspoon vanilla extract or butter flavoring, 1 tablespoon whole milk
+Allow them to sit for a few minutes before serving.1 cup confectioner's sugar, 1 teaspoon vanilla extract or butter flavoring, 1 tablespoon whole milk

 “Blowing out someone else’s candle doesn’t make yours burn any brighter”.